SaraAhmadi90/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/README.md

+Code Book and the description of the codes

 # Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project
 Dataset is extracted under the folder called UCI HAR Dataset.
 #reading the feature names for x_train and x_test data that are available in UCI HAR Dataset folder, i name the first column to n and feature colomns to feature_names